News and Events

 Our pupil journalists publish our school newspaper, 'The Copley Chronicle,' once a term.
 To read the latest edition of 'The Copley Chronicle' please click here.

 Each month we contribute a school article to the ‘Arrow’ magazine.
 This local community magazine is delivered to all homes in the local area.
 You can find the latest issue by clicking here, along with an archive of previous articles.
 We also contribute a monthly article to the Parish magazine.
-You can find the lastest issue by clicking here.
+You can find the latest issue by clicking here.

 School Events Calendar